 B. Board's Statement on Burden on Competition The Board does not believe that the proposed rule change will result in any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.
 With respect to the firms subject to an inspection requirement, the proposed rules impose no burden beyond the burdens clearly imposed and contemplated by the Act, and the proposed rules do not change the obligations of those firms as already set out in the Act and in existing Board rules.
-C. Board's Statement on Comments on the Proposed Rule Received from Members, Participants or Others The Board solicited comment on Rule 4003(d) when the Board adopted that rule on December 19, 2006.
-Since the filing of Form 19b-4 on December 20, 2006, the Board has received two comment letters on Rule 4003(d).
-Each comment letter expressed general support for Rule 4003(d), and neither comment letter raised any significant issues about the rule change.
-The Board did not solicit or receive comment on the other proposed rule changes described in Section I above.
+C. Board's Statement on Comments on the Proposed Rule Received from Members, Participants or Others The Board did not solicit or receive comments before adopting the proposed rules.

 III.
-Date of Effectiveness of the Proposed Rule and Timing for Commission Action Within 35 days of the date of publication of this notice in the FederalRegister or within such longer period as (i) the Commission may designate up to 90 days of such date if it finds such longer period to be appropriate and publishes its reasons for so finding or (ii) as to which the self-regulatory organization consents, the Commission will: - (A) by order approve such proposed rule change, or - (B) institute proceedings to determine whether the proposed rule change should be disapproved.
+Date of Effectiveness of the Proposed Rule and Timing for Commission Action Within 35 days of the date of publication of this notice in the Federal Register or within such longer period as (i) the Commission may designate up to 90 days of such date if it finds such longer period to be appropriate and publishes its reasons for so finding or (ii) as to which the self-regulatory organization consents, the Commission will: - (A) by order approve such proposed rule change, or - (B) institute proceedings to determine whether the proposed rule change should be disapproved.
 IV.
 Solicitation of Comments Interested persons are invited to submit written data, views and arguments concerning the foregoing, including whether the proposed rule is consistent with the requirements of Title I of the Act.
 Persons making written submissions should file six copies thereof with the Secretary, Securities and Exchange Commission, 100 F Street, NE, Washington, DC 20549.
 Copies of the submission, all subsequent amendments, all written statements with respect to the proposed rule that are filed with the Commission, and all written communications relating to the proposed rule between the Commission and any person, other than those that may be withheld from the public in accordance with the provisions of 5 U.S.C.
-552, will be available for inspection and copying in the PCAOB 2006-03 Page Number 018 Commission's Public Reference Room.
+552, will be available for inspection and copying in the Commission's Public Reference Room.
 Copies of such filing will also be available for inspection and copying at the principal office of the PCAOB.
-All submissions should refer to File No. PCAOB-2006-02 and should be submitted within [] days.
+All submissions should refer to File No. PCAOB-2006-02 and should be submitted within [ ] days.
 By the Commission.